jmaslak/format-scan-pdf/Readme.md

 This is intended to be used on scanned images of printed text.
 Using it on anything else may give surprising and/or incorrect output.

+It also has some basic redaction capability, where it will convert, if requested, the document to images and back to PDF, and remove many PDF tags from the output file.
+This is not industrial-grade redaction, but should help increase the chance that a PDF only contains what you want it to contain.

 This docker image has many dependencies, see the format-scan-pdf.py file which lists them.
 Normal users will not need to concern themselves with these dependencies, as they will be part of the image.